Symbolic artificial intelligence: Machine learning

 In contrast to the knowledge-intensive approach of Meta-DENDRAL, Ross Quinlan invented a domain-independent approach to statistical classification, decision tree learning, starting first with ID3 and then later extending its capabilities to C4.5.
 The decision trees created are glass box, interpretable classifiers, with human-interpretable classification rules.

 Advances were made in understanding machine learning theory, too.
-Tom Mitchell introduced version space learning which describes learning as search through a space of hypotheses, with upper, more general, and lower, more specific, boundaries encompassing all viable hypotheses consistent with the examples seen so far.
+Tom Mitchell introduced version space learning which describes learning as a search through a space of hypotheses, with upper, more general, and lower, more specific, boundaries encompassing all viable hypotheses consistent with the examples seen so far.
 More formally, Valiant introduced Probably Approximately Correct Learning (PAC Learning), a framework for the mathematical analysis of machine learning.

 Symbolic machine learning encompassed more than learning by example.
 E.g., John Anderson provided a cognitive model of human learning where skill practice results in a compilation of rules from a declarative format to a procedural format with his ACT-R cognitive architecture.
 For example, a student might learn to apply "Supplementary angles are two angles whose measures sum 180 degrees" as several different procedural rules.
 E.g., one rule might say that if X and Y are supplementary and you know X, then Y will be 180 - X. He called his approach "knowledge compilation".
 ACT-R has been used successfully to model aspects of human cognition, such as learning and retention.
 ACT-R is also used in intelligent tutoring systems, called cognitive tutors, to successfully teach geometry, computer programming, and algebra to school children.

 Inductive logic programming was another approach to learning that allowed logic programs to be synthesized from input-output examples.
 E.g., Ehud Shapiro's MIS (Model Inference System) could synthesize Prolog programs from examples.
 John R. Koza applied genetic algorithms to program synthesis to create genetic programming, which he used to synthesize LISP programs.
-Finally, Manna and Waldinger provided a more general approach to program synthesis that synthesizes a functional program in the course of proving its specifications to be correct.
+Finally, Zohar Manna and Richard Waldinger provided a more general approach to program synthesis that synthesizes a functional program in the course of proving its specifications to be correct.

 As an alternative to logic, Roger Schank introduced case-based reasoning (CBR).
 The CBR approach outlined in his book, Dynamic Memory, focuses first on remembering key problem-solving cases for future use and generalizing them where appropriate.
 When faced with a new problem, CBR retrieves the most similar previous case and adapts it to the specifics of the current problem.
 Another alternative to logic, genetic algorithms and genetic programming are based on an evolutionary model of learning, where sets of rules are encoded into populations, the rules govern the behavior of individuals, and selection of the fittest prunes out sets of unsuitable rules over many generations.

 Symbolic machine learning was applied to learning concepts, rules, heuristics, and problem-solving.
 Approaches, other than those above, include: